spacebanana420/VisualOxide/README.md

 - OpenBSD (x86_64, aarch64)
 - NetBSD (x86_64, aarch64)

-More platforms should be supported in the future
+More platforms should be supported in the future.
+If your system or architecture is not supported, please create an issue where you write about it so I compile for your platform in the next version.

 # Compiling from source
 Visual Oxide will work on any operative system and architecture that supports Rust's compiler